Airbnb Just Made A Major Statement About Discrimination

 Advertisement

 To be fair, this isn't an issue exclusive to Airbnb.
-A 2003 study from the U.S. National Bureau of Economic Research found that CVs with Black-sounding names received 30% fewer callbacks, compared to identical CVs with white-sounding names.
+A 2003 study from the National Bureau of Economic Research found that résumés with Black-sounding names received 30% fewer callbacks, compared to identical résumés with white-sounding names.

-If you decline to sign the commitment, which will pop up the next time you log onto the site after the 1st of November, the email explains, "you won’t be able to host or book using Airbnb, and you have the option to cancel your account.
-Once your account is cancelled, future booked trips will be cancelled.
+If you decline to sign the commitment, which will pop up the next time you log onto the site after November 1, the email explains, "you won’t be able to host or book using Airbnb, and you have the option to cancel your account.
+Once your account is canceled, future booked trips will be canceled.
 You will still be able to browse Airbnb but you won’t be able to book any reservations or host any guests."

 We reached out to Airbnb for comment and Nick Papas, Director of Airbnb Public Affairs, directed us to a blog post detailing their process.
 In April, the company enlisted Laura W. Murphy, the former head of the American Civil Liberties Union’s Washington D.C. legislative office, to lead a review every aspect of the Airbnb platform to help ensure they are doing everything we can to fight bias and discrimination.
 The result, according to the post, was the establishment of the community commitment.